AgoraIO/Advanced-Video/Screensharing/Agora-Screen-Sharing-iOS/README.md

     static let AppId: String = <#Your App Id#>
 	```

 2. Download the [Agora Video SDK](https://www.agora.io/en/download/).
-Unzip the downloaded SDK package and copy the `libs/AograRtcEngineKit.framework` file from the SDK folder into the sample application's `Agora-Screen-Sharing-iOS-Broadcast` folder.
+Unzip the downloaded SDK package and copy the `libs/AograRtcEngineKit.framework` file from the SDK folder into the sample project folder.

 3. Connect your iPhone or iPad device and run the project.
 Ensure a valid provisioning profile is applied, or your project will not run.